damienmckenna/metatag/README.txt

 The primary features include:

-* The current supported basic meta tags are ABSTRACT, DESCRIPTION, CANONICAL, COPYRIGHT, GENERATOR, IMAGE_SRC, KEYWORDS, PUBLISHER, ROBOTS, SHORTLINK and the page's TITLE tag.
+* The current supported basic meta tags are ABSTRACT, DESCRIPTION, CANONICAL, COPYRIGHT, GENERATOR, IMAGE_SRC, KEYWORDS, PUBLISHER, REVISIT-AFTER, ROBOTS, SHORTLINK and the page's TITLE tag.

 * Multi-lingual support using the Entity Translation module.